Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Waiting until the market stabilizes can help you avoid high prices and potentially damaged vehicles.

-Replacing your car may be the first thing on your mind after a natural disaster.
-But while it can be a necessity, don’t rush into a big purchase before talking to your insurance company and comparing your car loan options first.
-You might also want to try to wait until the market stabilizes so you’re not stuck with sky-high prices or a potentially damaged vehicle.
+While replacing your car after a natural disaster can be a necessity, don’t rush into a big purchase before talking to your insurance company and comparing your car loan options first.
+You might also want to wait until the local market stabilizes so you’re not stuck with sky-high prices or a potentially damaged vehicle.

 Step 1: Contact your insurance company.